-Policy Regarding the Determination of Amounts of Compensation for Executives

-Fujitec determines the compensation and other benefits for directors based on the compensation rules resolved by the Board of Directors within the limit for compensation approved at the General Shareholders' Meeting.
-The amount of compensation for each director is deliberated based on these rules by directors and other executives appointed by the Board of Directors and determined by taking into account such factors as each director's performance, the standard level at other companies and employees' salaries.
-In addition, in order to instill management awareness and raise the motivation of directors toward enhancing and expanding business performance, a portion of the compensation is contributed to the Director Shareholding Association.
-Fujitec determines the compensation and other benefits for audit & supervisory board members within the limit for compensation approved at the General Shareholders' Meeting.
+In order to appropriately operate the Large-Scale Purchase Rules and eliminate the risk of the Board of Directors making arbitrary judgments, Fujitec has established an independent committee Compensation for Executives comprised of outside directors, outside audit & supervisory board members or outside experts (company managers, attorneys, Policy Regarding the Determination of Amounts of certified public accountants, academics and others) who are independent from Fujitec's top management.
+The Large-Scale Fujitec determines the compensation and other benefits for Purchase Rules stipulate that countermeasures will not be set directors based on the compensation rules resolved by the Board forth unless predetermined objective conditions are not complied of Directors within the limit for compensation approved at the with.
+In addition, the rules prescribe that in cases when requesting General Shareholders' Meeting.
+The amount of compensation a large-scale purchaser to provide additional information, when for each director is deliberated based on these rules by directors making resolutions to extend the consideration period of a and other executives appointed by the Board of Directors large-scale purchase by the Board of Directors, when adopting and determined by taking into account such factors as each a countermeasure through the gratis allotment of the stock director's performance, the standard level at other companies and acquisition rights or when making other important decisions employees' salaries.
+In addition, in order to instill management regarding a large-scale purchase, the Board of Directors will awareness and raise the motivation of directors toward consult with the independent committee and pay the highest enhancing and expanding business performance, a portion of degree of respect to its recommendations.
+In this way, Fujitec has the compensation is contributed to the Director Shareholding a mechanism in place to ensure the transparent operation of the Association.
+Fujitec determines the compensation and other Large-Scale Purchase Rules within the scope that serves to protect benefits for audit & supervisory board members within the limit for Fujitec's corporate value and the common interest of shareholders. compensation approved at the General Shareholders' Meeting.
 The amount of compensation is deliberated by audit & supervisory board members by taking into account such factors as whether or not he/she is a standing audit & supervisory board member and assigned duties.